Daybreak:Volume 1 Chapter 8

-Parzifal scratched his head.
-But his eyes focused within an instant, revealing the concentration of an apprentice physician who took his job with utmost seriousness:
+Perceval scratched his head.
+Nevertheless his eyes focused in an instant, revealing the concentration of an apprentice physician who took his job with the utmost seriousness:

-"But if you don't mind some blood testing, come with me to the healers' chapel and maybe we can find something out.
+"But if you don't mind some blood testing, come with me to the healers' chapel and we'll see what we can find.
 You can tell me what happened along the way."

 Unable to tear her eyes away from the giant tofu that bounced along behind them, she asked:

-"Out of curiosity, what did Reynald want with a chunk of... uh, white pudding?"
+"Out of curiosity, what did Reynaud want with a chunk of... uh, white pudding?"

 "He has a baby skywhale familiar that's barely old enough to cut milk.
-White pudding's ease of eating and digesting makes it a decent baby food."
+A white pudding's consistency and ease of digestion makes it a decent baby food."